 Near the entrance to the Alamo, there's a portrait of one of its brave heroes - under which is an inscription.

 It reads, "James Butler Bonham - no portrait of him exists.
 This is a portrait of his nephew, Major James Bonham, deceased, who greatly resembled his uncle.
 It is placed here by the family that people may know the appearance of the man who died for freedom."

 And understand, no portrait of our hero exists either.

 Jesus died for our freedom - yet God has ordained for our kids to know Jesus by looking at their dad.

-It reminds me of the Sunday School class where the teacher asked the kids to draw a picture of God...
+It reminds me of the Sunday School class where the teacher ask the kids to draw a picture of God...

 One child portrayed God as a brightly colored rainbow...
-Another child drew Him as an old man coming out of the clouds...
+Another child drew Him as an old man coming out from the clouds...
 Still another little boy drew God with a strong resemblance to Superman...

 But the best sketch came from the little girl who said, "I don't know what God looks like, so I just drew a picture of my daddy."
-Wow, this is why a father's role are big shoes to fill!
+This is why I say, a father's role are big shoes to fill!
 For better or worse, a child learns about God by looking at the character of their dad.

 What does it mean to be a man?

-There are many erroneous ideas today - including a lot of the macho versions of manliness.
-Some people want you to think if you don't hunt, or practice mixed martial arts, or enjoy sports; then you're less of a man.
-That's not true!
+There's so many erroneous ideas today - including a lot of the macho versions of manhood and manliness.

+If you don't hunt, or practice mixed martial arts, or enjoy sports it doesn't make you're less of a man.